davidlizeng/LinearLeastSquares.jl/docs/_build/html/_sources/math.txt

 When the objective is absent, the system of linear equations :math:`Cx = d` has a unique solution if and only if :math:`C` is invertible.

-LSQ allows you to specify an LCLS problem in a natural way.
+LLS allows you to specify an LCLS problem in a natural way.
 It translates your specification into the general form in this section, and then solves the appropriate set of linear equations.